Getting Rid Of Rats

 be sure to place traps along the walls.
 Rats have poor vision and travel along walls and feel their way

 2. Baiting is probably the fastest way to get rid of rats, but

 you are taking a chance that one might die in your walls which may cause a bad odor.
-My bait of choice was Just
+My baits of choice were Tomcat

 rat bait but this may not a good idea since there is a good chance that the peanut butter will attract other animals to the

 Get a large kitchen trash can with a swing top lid and lightly coat the inside bottom of it with